RISE Programme. Moving up to Secondary School with confidence (2020-2022)

 The RISE programme is designed as a ‘Train the Trainer’ model specifically aimed at Primary and Secondary school education staff.
 All workshops will be delivered online and facilitated throughout by Sarah Lewis, Kidscape’s Manager for the South West.
 Delegates will receive comprehensive materials to assist with delivery of RISE within their school.

-School staff will receive the following to support them deliver the programme:
+School staff received the following to support them deliver the programme:

 - Training on the content and delivery of the RISE workshop.